cp3fr/Quadrotor-Estimation/README.md

 The function `PredictState()` performs the state transition from previous to current estimate using control inputs (i.e., accelerometer measurments here).
 I implemented this step by rotating the accelerometer measuerments from body into world frame and subsequently integrating the accelerations in world frame to update state velocity (i.e. taking into account the effect of acceleration for z-axis velocity), and finally updated position by integrating the previous velocity state estimate.
 Using this update scheme shows satisfying performance, <0.1 deg deviation in scenario `08_PredictState`

+__Scenario 08 after implementation of state prediction:__

 ![Scenario_08](images/8.gif)

 The function `GetRbgPrime()` computes the partial derivative `RbgPrime` of the body-to-world rotation matrix `Rbg` with respect to yaw.
 I implemented this step using equation 71 from the paper by James Diebel.
 Representing attitude: Euler angles, unit quaternions, and rotation vectors.
 Matrix, 58 (15-16):1–35, 2006.

 The function `Predict()` finally performs the prediction step, using the `PredictState()` function to update the state `ekfState`, and the `GetRbgPrime()` function to compute the Jacobian for the Extended Kalman Filter (EKF) update of the state covariance `ekfCov`.
-Thus, I implemented the computation of the Jacobian `gPrime`, using `RbgPrime` and integration of accelerometer measurements and finally performed the EKF update using the following equation: __ekfCov = gPrime * ekfCov * gPrime.transpose() + Q__, where Q is the transition model covariance.
+Thus, I implemented the computation of the Jacobian `gPrime`, using `RbgPrime` and integration of accelerometer measurements and finally performed the EKF update using the following equation:

+__ekfCov = gPrime * ekfCov * gPrime.transpose() + Q__

+where Q is the transition model covariance.
 The resulting output in scenario `09_PredictionCov` captures the increasing covariance well.

 Finally, I tuned the process parameters `QPosXYStd` = 0.05 and `QVelXYStd` = 0.20, to obtain reasonable growth of covariances in `09_PredictionCov`:

+__Scenario 09 after implementation of covariance update:__

 ![Scenario_09](images/9.gif)